 We also have a Grease Management Program for any food preparation businesses to regulate the amount of oil and grease that are discharged into the wastewater collection system.
 Controlling the release of these into the sewer system can help to prevent line blockages and other problems.

-Numerous laboratory tests are performed at the WWTP to insure that the City of Portland stays within the regulations imposed by the Tennessee Dept of Environment and Conservation and the EPA.
+Numerous laboratory tests are performed at the WWTP to insure that the City of Portland stays within the regulations imposed by the Tennessee Department of Environment and Conservation and the U.S. Environmental Protection Agency (EPA).